 You don’t get to see your kids until 6 PM—unless your boss wants you to work unpaid last-minute overtime, you’re on-call all the time, or you have a long commute.
 You notice your daughter, the sweet rambunctious free spirit who brightened your life, who was so happy and curious about the world, is slowly becoming more withdrawn and insecure since starting school.
 But you’re too tired to do much about that, so you just tell her to smile more.
 The woman you love can’t get the medicine she needs because of her employer’s “deeply held religious beliefs” (read: unhampered greed) and she was catcalled or groped by some brutish lowlifes on the way home.
 Defending her honor with your own hands would land you in jail and ruin your family; going to the cops like a good little boy ensures nothing gets done (except, depending on their mood, maybe they shoot your beloved family dog for no reason, or raid the house for the harmless marijuana stash you use to get through a stressful week.
 Maybe they throw a flashbang grenade into your baby’s crib for good measure.)

 I’ve said it multiple times in my day-to-day life: this is not the way humanity was meant to live.
 And I genuinely believe this lifestyle is slowly killing us all.
-What we do about it I don’t entirely know.
-But I think when man settled, when he chose a spot and called it “my land” is when the rot first set in, however slight it was at first.
+What we do about it I don’t entirely know, but recognizing the cause may be a useful first step.
+Personally, I think when man settled, when he chose a spot and called it “my land” is when the rot first set in, however slight it was at first.
 We stopped appreciating the struggle, our kin, our animal cousins, and tried to dominate the world around us rather than live in harmony with it.
-We claimed ownership of all the land and every living thing we could for no other reason than because we could.
+We claimed ownership of all the land and every living thing we could, for no other reason than because we could.
 We were too successful for our own good–we were smart enough to turn the thrilling hunt of an elk into the routine death-camps of factory farming, but not wise enough to consider the long term ramifications of doing so.

 Once civilization happened, you started to see most of the ills of the modern world take hold—social inequality between men and women, income inequality, shaming people for doing jobs that are necessary to insure the survival of the city.
 But worst of all, one (or a small group of men) solidified control over all others, exploiting mankind, animals and the Earth itself for profit and ego.
 The people who drew the short end of the stick—the peasants, the slaves, the dalits, the cobblers and street cleaners—they submitted to their lot in life because they saw relative comfort and security as preferable over the unknown fate of the wilderness man once called “home.”
 These unfortunate ones mistook the new artificial prison mankind had built for himself as preferable to nature’s bounty.
 These poor city-dwellers lived in shame because they could not provide nice things for their wives and knew their children would grow up just as poor, degraded and miserable.